Do You Aspire to grow rich easily? Join the Trees Planting Revolution in Kenya!

 - Nature trails for biking & hiking

-How to select the best trees to plant in your farm?
+How to choose the best trees for your farm

-Though commercial trees farming can make you a lot of money, it can be very frustrating.
-It occurs if you plant the “wrong” trees unsuitable for your farm.
-The following are some factors to consider while you are choosing the best ones to grow on your farm.
+Though commercial tree farming can make you a lot of money, it can be very frustrating.
+It occurs if you plant the “wrong” species for your farm or areas.
+The following are 4 factors to consider while you are choosing the best ones to grow on your farm.

-Maturity: Fast growing exotic trees will return your investment on a shorter time than the indigenous trees.
-You can then harvest and sell timber, wood or poles.
+- Maturity: Fast-growing exotic ones will return your investment in a shorter time than the indigenous types.
+You can then harvest and sell timber, wood, or poles.

-Value: Some trees are multipurpose, profitable or high value.
-You can make money from planting trees that you can sell its products and byproducts throughout their growing season.
-An example is the eucalyptus or blue gum trees that you can sell fencing posts after thinning, firewood from pruning and later sell mature trunks
+- Value: Some trees are multipurpose, profitable, or high-value.
+You can make more money from planting the ones that you can sell its products and byproducts throughout their growing season.
+An example is the eucalyptus or blue gum that you can sell fencing posts after thinning, firewood from pruning, and later sell mature trunks

-Market: consider the existing market for the tree and its products in the area you want to invest in commercial trees.
+- Market: consider the existing market for the tree and its products in the area you want to invest in commercial tree growing.